 I like to work on organizing five days a week.

-This is the easiest way to organize a home.
-It might take longer than spending a week or two doing nothing but nose-to-the-grindstone organizing, but every little step is a step in the right direction!
+The 15-minute declutter plan is the easiest way to organize a home.
+It might take longer than spending a week or two doing nothing but nose-to-the-grindstone decluttering and organizing, but every little step is a step in the right direction!